afrisiringo/Nashville-Housing-Data-Cleaning-and-Transforming-with-SQL/README.md

 # Nashville Housing - Data Cleaning and Transformation in SQL Server

 This project demonstrates my skills in data cleaning and transformation using SQL Server.
-The goal was to prepare raw dataset for analysis by performing various cleaning and transformation tasks.
+The goal was to prepare "Raw Data - Nashville Housing" for analysis by performing various cleaning and transformation tasks.

 ## Project Overview